Can you stop at one piece?

 Neurotransmitters are molecules that transmit signals between neurons.
 The amounts of particular neurotransmitters we have at any given time can have an impact on our mood. neurotransmitters such as endorphins and other opiates help to reduce stress and can lead to feelings of euphoria.

-We all accept that exercises release endorphins in the brain, which is why some people say they are addicted to the gym.
+We all readily accept that regular exercises releases endorphins in the brain which make us feel good, which is why some people say they are addicted to the gym.

-So where does chocolate come into this Researchers found that cocoa, causes the brain to release endorphins (” feel good” chemicals).
-But for maximum endorphin release, we need to favour dark chocolate over its creamier counterpart, milk chocolate.
+So where does chocolate come into this Researchers found that cocoa, causes the brain to release endorphins (” feel good” chemicals").

-Pure cocoa has a bitter taste, and the chocolate we usually buy is manufactured by balancing out the bitterness by mixing it with milk and sugar.
+Pure cocoa taste bitter, but often the chocolate we usually buy is mixed with milk and sugar to make it less bitter.
 The more milk and sugar we add, the less cocoa the chocolate contains.